nshakedsl/PitputitReact/README.md

 **Milestone 2 branch:**

-Targil 3 (Milestone 2) is on branch Milestone2.
+Targil 3 (Milestone 2) is on branch Milestone2-
 In this exercise, we transformed our static client code into a dynamic one by implementing a web server.

+Targil 2 (Milestone 1 B) is on branch Milestone1b-
+This project is a React App for chatting between different users.
+We called the website Pitputit, which is similar to the Hebrew word for "to chat" or "to talk".

 ## Authors:
 ![Authors](/client/public/images/Authors.jpeg)
 1. Shaked Solomon